05 March 2025

 But but but, they say, there has been talk of Ukraine joining NATO!

 True.
-That results from Ukranian parliament voting to pursue NATO membership at the end of 2014, reversing their prior disinterest.
+The Ukranian parliament voted to pursue NATO membership at the end of 2014, reversing their prior disinterest.

-Aha oho oho, they counter, Ukraine changed their tune because in 2014 the West created the Maidan Revolution in Ukraine in order to get a friendly government which would support NATO expansion.
+Aha oho oho, they say, Ukraine changed their tune because in 2014 the West created the Maidan Revolution in Ukraine in order to get a friendly government which would support NATO expansion.

 That reading compounds several absurdities.